Rebirth Year Nineteen (Part 2)

 –Batgirl Vol. 5 #50 Part 1

-James Gordon Jr died while fighting Batgirl during the Joker War (as seen in Batgirl Vol. 4 #49).
+Eighteen-year-old James Gordon Jr died while fighting Batgirl during the Joker War (as seen in Batgirl Vol. 4 #49).
 Babs and Jim attend James Jr’s quiet funeral and interment, after which they grab a meal at a diner.
 Jim, blaming Batgirl for James’ death, rails on Batgirl, calling her every obscenity in the book.
 Babs storms off in high dudgeon, soon joining an anti-gentrification protest at city hall.
 Babs then joins Jason Bard to chat with a homeless girl, who has been put out by rapid urban development.
 Later, Babs and Jason have a romantic dinner, during which Jason tells Babs that he’s fallen for her.
 They kiss passionately, but Babs departs upon getting a message from Batman.
 In the Batcave, Batman debriefs Batgirl, Nightwing, and Robin (Tim Drake) about the post-Joker War status quo, saying that they’ll have less money to pump into their vigilantism, moving forward.
 Despite his financial situation, Babs asks Bruce to donate all he can toward helping those put out by predatory real estate companies in Gotham.
 Bruce says he’s always donated to (private) schools, police, hospitals, and museums, to which Babs responds correctly by saying that his largesses are to “obvious choices from the top down,” choices that ignore the needs of the lower and middle class.
 Convinced, Bruce sends an instant donation of $20,000 to a homeless fund.
 Babs, unhappy with some things that went down during the Joker War, chastises Nightwing, telling him that their relationship should remain strictly professional.
 Batgirl then heads out with a new focus on progressive values and social justice.
 She still busts the remnants of Joker’s clown gang, but she also helps folks in car accidents and fires, talks down would-be suicides, helps old ladies carry their groceries, and supports victims of sexual assault.
-Out of costume, Babs teaches a self defense class for women and does philanthropic work for Congresswoman Luciana Alejo.
+Out of costume, Babs teaches a self-defense class for women and does philanthropic work for Congresswoman Luciana Alejo.
 Batgirl Vol. 5 #50 Part 2, which overlaps with the middle of Batgirl Vol. 5 #50 Part 1, starts now.
 In Part 2, Batgirl helps Batman take down Penguin; teams-up with Green Arrow; helps Nightwing defeat a plant monster; helps Flash best a giant robot; and responds to a Justice League alert only to have Supergirl take her place defending the Earth against an alien invasion.
 Batgirl then first becomes aware of the Virus, who begins causing chaos in Gotham by hacking into the city’s traffic light system, airport, and multiple construction sites.
 Batman radios Batgirl for assistance, but she’s too busy to respond.
 Instead, Batgirl teams-up with Man-Bat, then Flash, then Hal Jordan in rapid fire succession.
 During each team-up, Batgirl sees the symbol of the Virus, soon spotting the Virus herself at one of the hacking crime scenes.
 Robin asks Batgirl for assistance against Riddler, but she turns him down in order to team-up with Jason Bard to work the Virus case.
 Eventually, Batgirl busts the Virus in a scene that is also shown in Batgirl Vol. 5 #50 Part 1, thus bringing us back to the conclusion of the first part of the issue.
 Batgirl nurses her wounds before visiting Jason Bard to have a long overdue chat about their relationship.
 Babs then conveniently appears—right after Batgirl leaves—to have dinner with her new beau.
 The next day, Babs and Jason join Congresswoman Alejo and her assistant Izzy.
 Alejo ignores protestors that have gathered outside her office, demanding better representation.
 Undeterred, Alejo focuses on prepping for an expensive fundraising gala with Gotham’s elite, which has a speech by ex-commissioner Jim Gordon on the docket.
-Babs is able to convince Alejo to abandon her plans and march with the people instead.
+Babs is able to convince Alejo to resile her plans and march with the people instead.
 Even Jim Gordon ditches the gala to join the march.

 –REFERENCE: In Batman: Urban Legends #3 Part 2.
 Batman (in what appears to be some sort of armored costume) poses with Spoiler and Orphan for a smiling photo op.
 This photo is developed and winds up frames and in the ownership of Batman.